 You spent on ads and new customers came in — but how much it cost to win each one stays vague.
 It is a common state in EC.
 The number that captures "what it cost to win one customer" is CAC (Customer Acquisition Cost).

 CAC is not just a measure of ad efficiency.
-Only when paired with LTV (customer lifetime value) can you judge whether your acquisition is actually profitable.
-Here's the formula, how it differs from CPA, the benchmark against LTV, and how to measure it yourself — with charts and simple math.
+Whether the cost is cheap or expensive alone does not decide whether the acquisition is profitable.
+Here's the formula, how it differs from CPA, the benchmark against LTV, how tolerance varies by business type, and how to read the revenue efficiency that comes after acquisition — with charts and simple math.

 Summary#